 Tomatoes (Solanum lycopersicum) are a rich source of the carotenoids beta-carotene and lycopene, and a fairly good source of alpha-tomatine and melatonin, all of which have been found to have anti-cancer activities.
-Tomatoes also contain some lupeol and naringenin.
-Tomatoes have antioxidant and anti-inflammatory properties.
+Tomatoes are also a good source of alpha-lipoic acid and incorporate some lupeol and naringenin.

 Increased intake of tomatoes is associated with decreased cardiovascular disease and reduced risk of heart attack.
 Tomato consumption has been found to be associated with reduced risks of cancer of the mouth, breast, lung, stomach, pancreas, prostate, colon, ovary, and endometrium.